aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 2. On the **Stacks** page in the CloudFormation console, select the `resource-dependencies-lab` stack.
 3. In the stack details pane, choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.
 4. Repeat steps above to delete the other two stacks you created: `resource-dependencies-lab-dependson` and `resource-dependencies-lab-ref-getatt`.
-5. Make sure to delete the stack created as part of the challenge lab.

 ### Conclusion